cjdbarlow/bedside-notebook/anaesthesia/obs/luscs.md

 		* Indications:
 			* Maternal request
 			* Cat 1 CS
-			In skilled hands with good patient selection a spinal or epidural top-up is also appropriate.
 			* Contraindication to regional technique
 			* Failure of regional technique
 			* Additional surgery required